 The answer to the question, “When should I use video prospecting?” can be as simple as: Wherever and whenever you need a boost.
 The slightly more detailed answer is: Start with a part of your process that feels like a natural fit for video, and test, test, test to see what works.

 Figuring out where to use video prospecting comes down to thinking about the parts of your process that would benefit most from face-to-face interaction.
 In many cases, actual in-person meetings simply aren’t possible.
 Video is the perfect digital substitute for physical facetime – it builds similarly strong connections, and it does this at scale.

 It all depends on your process, your business, and your prospective customers.
-Test video in a variety of different points in your user journey to see where it works best.
+Test marketing video content in a variety of different points in your user journey to see where it works best.
 Want to make videos that win prospects?
 Get in touch with us on [email protected]